 What is tempeh?

-Tempeh is an Indonesian dish where mold is used to ferment soybeans until they form a solid cake.
-The fermentation process is not only delicious, it also turns the soybeans into a complete protein that is more easily digested.
+Tempeh is an Indonesian dish where mold breaks down soybeans (or other plant-based proteins) and binds them together into a solid cake.
+The fermentation process is not only delicious, but it also turns soybeans into a complete protein that is easily digested.
 Tempeh is also more likely to be tolerated by those who might otherwise have trouble with digesting soy.

-- Cleanliness: I will admit that making tempeh is not easy.
-There are a number of steps involved and you need to keep things clean as you go along, because you don’t want to accidentally grow the wrong type of fungus.
+- Cleanliness: It’s important to keep things clean as you go along because you don’t want to accidentally grow the wrong type of fungus.

-- Fermenting Container: The tempeh needs to be loosely spread out, about 2 cm deep, in a vented container for fermentation.
+- Fermenting Container: The tempeh needs to be loosely spread out, about 2 cm deep, in a vented container for proper fermentation.
 You could use a vented plastic container, a baking pan covered with plastic wrap with holes poked in it.
-However, the easiest way to make tempeh is to use a plastic bag with needle holes poked through at 1 cm intervals.
+However, the easiest way to make tempeh is to use a ziptop bag with needle holes poked through at 1 cm intervals.